 My Year of No Spending

-Once upon a time, I made a New Year’s Resolution that I would go a whole year without spending money on myself.
+Several years ago, I made a New Year’s Resolution that I would go a whole year without spending money on myself.
 That meant no buying clothes, no buying accessories, no buying makeup, no buying ANYTHING.
 It was the first New Year’s Resolution that I have ever kept.

 Here is what I learned from the experience.